HardlyDifficult/Tutorials/Chapter2.md

   AudioSource audioSource;

   /// <summary>
+  /// Used to process events in FixedUpdate that
+  /// may have been captured on Update.
+  /// </summary>
+  bool wasJumpRequestedSinceLastFixedUpdate;

+  /// <summary>
   /// A Unity event, called once before this GameObject
   /// is spawned in the world.
   /// </summary>